swedenconnect/technical-framework/02 - Deployment Profile for the Swedish eID Framework.md

 ```
 *Example of how a service announces that it wishes that the peer uses SHA-256 as the key transport digest when encrypting using RSA-OAEP-MGF1P.*

 > \[*\]: Note that the use if SHA-1 in this context (both as digest algoritm and as mask generation function) is limited to providing randomness of padding data and as a hash over optional OAEP parameter data which typically is an empty string.
 It is not used as a hash function to assert the integrity of the encrypted data.
-No weaknesses of SHA-1 is is known to be relevant to its use in this context.
+No weaknesses of SHA-1 are known to be relevant to its use in this context.

 <a name="normative-references"></a>
 ## 9. Normative References